Bicycle seat: Children's bicycle seat

 Some bicycle seats are designed for transporting children.
 They can be used to bring small children along during commutes and errands, or for recreational purposes.

 The American Academy of Pediatricians recommends only children at least 12 months old be placed in children's bike seats to allow sufficient head and neck control, and the use of a helmet.
 However, some companies describe their seats as being designed for children 9 months or older.

-Children's bicycle seats can be either frame-mount or rack-mount, attaching to either the frame of the bike itself, or a preinstalled rack on the back of the bike.
-They can be attached on the front or back of the bike, but front-mount bike seats are recommended only for babies and small toddlers.
-Front-mount seats usually max out around 40 pounds.
+Children's bicycle seats can be attached on the front or back of the bike.
+Rear-mounted seats can be mounted on the rear rack, onto the frame of the bike itself.
+Front-mounted seats are usually attached to the handlebar stem and are recommended only for babies and small toddlers, since they can usually only carry around 40 pounds.
 Some are designed for kids as young as 9 months old.
-Back-mount bike seats, in contrast, can hold more weight and older children: sometimes reaching 50-pound loads, they are usually best for 4 to 5-year-old children.
+Rear-mounted seats, in contrast, can hold more weight and older children: sometimes reaching 50-pound loads, they are usually best for 4 to 5-year-old children.

+Some bicycle seats for children are built to carry older children, and are mounted onto the frame tube (the top tube or down tube) of a bicycle ahead of the rider’s saddle or, alternatively, on a sturdier version of the rear rack.
+These seats are generally intended for older children who can sit upright independently and often include integrated footrests; they are typically suitable for children from around three years of age up to a maximum stated weight, often around 35–40 kg, depending on the model and frame dimensions.
+Since they don't incorporate dedicated harnesses or meet the same safety standards as purpose-built child bicycle seats, they are only recommended for children who can maintain balance and grip of their own.

 Alternatives include trailers and cargo carriers.